samueldbferreira/glassesStore/README.md

 * Difficulty using react.

 ## Test Plan
 It was not a functional delivery that allows navigating between pages, so it is not possible to perform any testing yet.

 ## Test Results
 It was not a functional delivery that allows navigating between pages, so it is not possible to perform any testing yet.

-## Build Procedures
-Open the HTML files, including the files in the 'OculosDeSol' folder.
-'OculosDeSol' is inside the 'HTMLs' folfer.
-Build Procedures
-Open the HTML files, including the files in the 'OculosDeSol' folder.
-'OculosDeSol' is inside the 'HTMLs' folfer.

-Problems: List any major problems you had.
-Using Figma for creating HTML5 files was challenging as it may not be the most suitable tool for this purpose.
-However, it was still useful in establishing a project foundation and served its intended purpose well.

 ## Comments
 N/A